Minyall/gephi_twitter_media_downloader/README.md

 * Hold down shift on your keyboard and right-click inside the folder.
 * On the menu, click `Open command windows here`.

+### 6. Set up a contained Python Environment (NOT OPTIONAL - do once)
+* First we create a self-contained Python 'Environment'.
+Think of it as a contained box with Python and all the stuff you'll need just for this script.
+* Type the following and hit return.

+        conda create -n twitter_env python
+* If it asks you to confirm installing packages confirm `y`.

+### 7. 'Step into' your new environment
+* You will need to tell your command prompt to use your environemnt.
+* Type the following and hit return
+* For Windows:
+        activate twitter_env
+* For Mac:
+        source activate twitter_env

+* If succesful you should see to the far left of your cursor the word `twitter_env`

 ### 6. Install Package Requirements (NOT OPTIONAL - do once)
 Before we can use the script we need to ensure your Python environment has the packages the script uses.
 Whether you installed Anaconda or Miniconda